tradingview/charting-library-examples/ruby-on-rails/README.md

 # TradingView Charting Library and Ruby on Rails Integration Example.

+The earliest supported version of the charting library for these examples is `v20.033`.

 ## How to start

+1. Check that you can view https://github.com/tradingview/charting_library/.
+If you do not have access then you can [request access to this repository here](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/).

 1. Install Ruby.
-This project uses 2.5.1 version.
+This example was created using Ruby 3.0.3.

 1. Install Ruby on Rails.
-This project uses 5.2.4.4 version.
+This example was created using Rails 7.0.1.

+1. Install Rails dependencies with `bundle install`.

+1. Copy the charting library files
+	1. If you are able to run bash scripts then the `copy_charting_library_files.sh` script can be used to copy the current stable version's files.
+	1. If you are not able to run bash scripts then do the following:
-1. Copy `charting_library` folder from https://github.com/tradingview/charting_library/ to `/vendor/assets/javascripts`.
-The earliest supported version of the Charting Library is 17.
-If you get 404 then you need to [request an access to this repository](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/).
+		1. Copy `charting_library` folder from https://github.com/tradingview/charting_library/ to `/public`.

-1. Copy `datafeeds` folder from https://github.com/tradingview/charting_library/ to `/vendor/assets/javascripts`.
+		1. Copy `datafeeds` folder from https://github.com/tradingview/charting_library/ to `/public`.

 1. Run `rails s` and open `http://localhost:3000`.

+Note that the charting library files are intentionally not included in the Rails asset pipeline.
+[Fingerprinting](https://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark) the charting_library files will break the library so we put the files directly into `public`.
+In development mode Rails will serve these public files for you.
+In production you would need to ensure that the files in `public` are served by your production webserver.

 ## What is Charting Library